pizza

 March

-An open wood fire, white bricks, and marble tables...
+Open wood fire, white bricks, and marble tables...
 The new restaurant by Julien Cohen (Grazie, Il professore, Quindici, Pizza Chic) also celebrates pizza, from the decor to the plate.
-On the menu: a wide selection of pizzas, both savory and sweet!
-Recipes made with fresh and seasonal ingredients.
+On the menu: a wide selection of pizzas, savory and sweet!
+Dishes crafted from fresh and seasonal ingredients.
 Yum!

 5, rue Paul-Louis Courier – 7th